HarshitSri-Analog/32-byte-CMOS-SRAM-using-0.18um-Technology/README.md

 # 32-byte CMOS SRAM design using 0.18µm Technology

 ## Overview
 This repository contains the design, simulation, and analysis of a 32-byte CMOS SRAM implemented using 0.18µm CMOS technology.
-The project includes detailed schematics, layouts, and simulation results to provide insights into SRAM operation, design considerations, and performance metrics.
+The project includes detailed schematics and simulation results to provide insights into SRAM operation, design considerations, and performance metrics.

 ## Table of Contents
 1. [Introduction](#introduction)